Nicholas Thompson (editor)

-Nicholas Thompson (born 1975) is an American technology journalist, author, and media executive.
-He has been the chief executive officer of the American magazine The Atlantic since February 2021.
+Nicholas Thompson (born 1975) is an American journalist, author, and media executive.
+He has been the CEO of the American magazine The Atlantic since February 2021.
 Thompson previously worked as editor-in-chief of Wired and The New Yorker’s website.

 He is the author of two non-fiction books, is a contributor for CBS News, and regularly appears on CBS This Morning and CBSN.

 Early life and education

 Thompson is the son of W. Scott Thompson and Nina Nitze.
 His father was a former professor of Southeast Asian studies and a member of both the Ford and Reagan presidential administrations.
 Thompson grew up in Chestnut Hill, Massachusetts and went to high school at Phillips Academy in Andover.

 He attended Stanford University where he wrote for the Stanford Daily and founded a student newspaper, The Thinker.
 In 1996, he was awarded a Harry S. Truman Scholarship.
 Upon receiving the scholarship, Thompson said that his interest was in "help[ing] create links between environmentalists and businesspeople."
 Thompson graduated Phi Beta Kappa in 1997 with honors and with degrees in Earth Systems, Political Science, and Economics.